Introduction

 5052 Aluminum vs 6061: Mechanical Property Differences

 Mechanical properties of aluminum alloy include the strength to resist different types of stress and strain, which are important for structural and load bearing applications.
-The table below shows the mechanical properties of 5052 and 6061 aluminum in the typical annealed (O) and heat treated (T6) temper conditions of the common tempers:
+The table below provides a practical comparison of 5052-H32 and 6061-T6, the most common commercial forms of these alloys, reflecting a true-to-life material selection scenario for engineers and designers when evaluating 5052-h32 vs 6061-t6.

 Note: The values given above are average and may havdiffer depending on the temper and the form of the product.